 Do you ever feel like you’re hopelessly stuck between Point A and Point B?

-Point A: I want to write a post, but all the ideas are unorganized and bouncing wildly around in my brain.
+Point A: I want to write a blog post, but all the ideas are unorganized and bouncing wildly around in my brain.

 Point B: I now know exactly what I’m going to write about and precisely how I’m going to get it done.

+I know I’ve been there.
 It happens to the best of us.

 1. Find Your Topic and Message